 I will address the specific complaints raised by VPA.

 The legislation allows do-overs rather than having members face criminal or civil actions and doesn’t limit the number of do-overs that can happen.
 Currently the only action a person who believes a board has violated the open meeting law has is to file suit against them in court.
-Many people will not do that because of the time and cost.
-This is meant to be an intermediary step.
-It allows someone to file a violation with the board.
-The board then has seven days to acknowledge (and cure) or deny.
-The cure can be by ratifying or voiding the action taken at the illegal meeting and it must include the adoption of "specific measures that actually prevent future violations."

 The legislation allows the board to go behind closed doors to interview and select candidates for public positions.
 This is currently the case.
 The law currently reads, boards may go into executive session for "the appointment or employment or evaluation of a public officer or employee."
 The new law would not change that but would specify that "the public body shall make final decision ... in open meeting and shall explain the reasons for its final decision during the open meeting."
 This may be misused -- we would hope it would not.
 Consider this one example -- the town clerk resigns midway during her term.
 Someone is interested but would like to talk to the Selectboard about what it involves before making a decision and wishes that her current employer not know of her interest.
 This would give the ability for that to happen.